An extended non-magnetic phase in the spin-1/2 Heisenberg antiferromagnet from the ruby to the maple-leaf lattice

 \paragraph{Results.} With the chosen setup of Heisenberg interactions, we map out a one-dimensional slice of the antiferromagnetic region of the phase diagram.
-In Fig.~\ref{fig2}, we present the variational ground state energies per spin $E_{0}$ as a function of the coupling parameter $J_g$.
-Increasing the bulk bond dimension $\chi_B$ leads to a consistent decrease in energy, as more entanglement is captured in the system.
-The high-point of frustration is located in the vicinity of the isotropic MLL antiferromagnet, where $E_0$ reaches its maximum value and the system is least able to minimise each local Hamiltonian term simultaneously.
-The progressive decrease in $E_{0}$, and hence in frustration, as $J_{g}$ is lowered reflects the fact that we lose a frustrating bond as we approach the ruby lattice limit, despite its lower coordination number $z=4$ compared to $z=5$ for the MLL.
-This potentially explains the comparatively higher sensitivity of $E_{0}$ to $\chi_{B}$ with increasing $J_{g}$.
-The known exact dimer phase is found for $J_{g} > 1.45$~\cite{Farnell2011,Gresista2023,Beck2024}, where all simulations collapse to the analytical energy of $E_{0} = -3J_{g}/8$, with $\langle \mathbf S_{i}\cdot\mathbf S_{j} \rangle = -3/4$ on the green bonds and zero on the red and blue bonds [see inset of Fig.~\ref{fig2}].
+In Fig.~\ref{fig:phaseDiagram_spiralPEPS_GSE_TL}, we present the variational ground state energies per spin $E_{0}$ as a function of the coupling parameter $J_g$ for both the infinite square lattice (SL) and triangular lattice (TL) PEPS ansätze.
+Increasing the bulk bond dimension $\chi_B$ leads to a consistent decrease in energy in both cases, as more entanglement is captured in the system.
+The point of maximal frustration is located in the vicinity of the isotropic MLL antiferromagnet, where $E_0$ reaches its highest value and the system is least able to minimize each local Hamiltonian term simultaneously.
+The progressive decrease in $E_{0}$, and hence in frustration, as $J_{g}$ is lowered, reflects the fact that the system loses a frustrating bond as it approaches the ruby lattice limit, despite its lower coordination number $z=4$ compared to $z=5$ for the MLL.
+This may explain the comparatively higher sensitivity of $E_{0}$ to $\chi_{B}$ with increasing $J_{g}$.
+The known exact dimer phase is found for $J_{g} > 1.45$~\cite{Farnell2011,Gresista2023,Beck2024}, where all simulations collapse to the analytical energy of $E_{0} = -3J_{g}/8$, with $\langle \mathbf S_{i}\cdot\mathbf S_{j} \rangle = -3/4$ on the green bonds and zero on the red and blue bonds [see inset of Fig.~\ref{fig:phaseDiagram_spiralPEPS_GSE_TL}].
 At this point the system undergoes a transition from a spiral ground state (at finite $\chi_{B}$) with wave vector $\mathbf{k} = (2\pi/3, 2\pi/3)$, found by variational optimization, to a fully translational invariant state with $\mathbf{k} = (0, 0)$.
-In order to determine the infinite bond dimension limit, i.e., \mbox{$E_0(\chi_B \rightarrow \infty)$}, we employ an extrapolation procedure as described in the SM~\cite{SM_finite_chi_extrapolation} (see also Refs.~\cite{Corboz2018,Rader2018,Vanhecke2022,Pirvu2012,Liao2017,Corboz2016_energy_extrapolation} therein), yielding

-Note, that while the resulting black line in Fig.~\ref{fig2} provides a meaningful energy, it is not a true upper bound in a variational sense.